strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.9.1 - 2021-05-12 =
+* BUG FIX/ENHANCEMENT: Updated pmpro_changeMembershipLevel() to return null if the user's level is not changed.
+For the past 2 vesions, we've been returning true in these cases, which caused PMPro to send emails to the admin when the edit use page was saved, even if there was no level change.
+This change has been backported to versions 2.5.8 and 2.5.9.

 = 2.5.9 - 2021-05-05 =
 * ENHANCEMENT: Adjusting style for prices and price parts shown on the frontend.
 * ENHANCEMENT: Adjusting HTML for links in the Orders table in the dashboard.